Siege of Kizlyar (July 1785): Aftermath

-Mansur held a speech afterwards, in which he congratulated his army on the capture of Karginsk and the defeat of the Tomsk infantry regiment, but also motivated them to keep fighting.
+Mansur gave a speech afterwards, in which he congratulated his army on the capture of Karginsk and the defeat of the Tomsk infantry regiment, but also motivated them to keep fighting.

 “Dear compatriots!
 Free sons of the Caucasus!

 We proved to the enemies that they will not have a quiet life on our land.
 The enemy realized that we would repay him in kind for the raids on our villages.
 We did not hide our raid on Kizlyar from the enemy.
 They did not go to the fortress like robbers, under the cover of darkness.
 We failed to take the city — apparently, it was the will of the Almighty.
 And yet our campaign was not in vain.
 The enemy is stunned by our actions.
 With the help of Almighty Allah and thanks to you, courageous sons of the mountains, we were able to destroy significant enemy forces and blow up the Karginsky redoubt along with its defenders.
 I congratulate you on this success.
 Now our enemies will no longer be able to plunder our villages with impunity.
 The people woke up, they realized that the fate of the fatherland is in their hands.